JaimyTuin223/character.ai-bot/README.md

 6. Open the body with the arrows and copy the access token

 #### Can't find the data?
-If you can't find the data using the steps above, feel free to watch the installation on my youtube video. (coming soon.)
+If you can't find the data using the steps above, feel free to watch the installation on my [youtube video](https://www.youtube.com/watch?v=opzsBka7vkk)

 ## Installation